Vendoring Application Services into mozilla-central

 Sometimes you will need to make changes in application-services and in mozilla-central simultaneously - for example, you may need to add new features or capabilities to a component, and matching changes in mozilla-central to use that new feature.

-In that scenario, you don't want to check your changes in and re-vendor as you iterate - it would be far better to use a local checkout of application-services with uncommitted changes with your mozilla-central tree which also has uncommited changes.
+In that scenario, you don't want to check your changes in and re-vendor as you iterate - it would be far better to use a local checkout of application-services with uncommitted changes with your mozilla-central tree which also has uncommitted changes.

 To do this, you can edit the top-level Cargo.toml to specify a path.
 Note however that in this scenario, you need to specify the path to the individual component rather than to the top-level of the repo.